susmitha-crg/StrangerThings-ChromeExtension-master/README.md

 Built for:
 - 🧲 Avoiding *Stranger Things* spoilers while rewatching or catching up
 - 🧪 Learning how to build Chrome extensions
-- 🧠 Gaining control over internet chaos

-It’s a small, simple tool — but a life-saver if you’re spoiler-sensitive. 🛡️
+- 🧠 To solve the problem of spoilers as a Software Developer

 ---